 Your home environment

 Is your home a quiet, peaceful place or a busy hive of activity?
-Guinea pigs have very sensitive hearing so if you have a lot of noise in your house and no quiet room to keep them in, then it’s likely they will be happier outside in a large predator-proof wooden hutch and run like this.
+Guinea pigs have very sensitive hearing.
+If you have a lot of noise in your house and no quiet room to keep them in, then it’s likely they will be happier outside in a large predator-proof wooden hutch and run like this

 Guinea pigs don’t like sudden loud noises and can become startled easily.
 If you’re lucky enough to have a fairly peaceful house then your guinea pigs should be perfectly happy in a large cage inside.